6. Settings#

 Hint

-These adjustments can easily be made during a flight.
+These adjustments can easily be made during a flight, see below.

 Example of a flight plan with different flight line statuses

-The graphic below shows a plan with fully flown, partially flown, and not flown lines.
-Images to be retaken are cross marked.
+The graphic below shows a plan with fully flown, partially flown and not flown lines with the default coloring scheme: successful, warning, error, marked for refly, not flown.

 ../_images/NG_fl_reset_plan.png